netbootxyz/netboot.xyz/docs/boot-usb.md

 ### Creating USB Key on Windows

-Check out [Universal USB Installer](http://www.pendrivelinux.com/universal-usb-installer-easy-as-1-2-3/) to install the ISO file to a USB key.
+Check out [Rufus](https://rufus.akeo.ie/) to install the ISO file to a USB key.

 ### Booting